Bisa/factorio-init/README.md

 # Factorio Init Script
-A simple factorio init script for linux
+A factorio init script for linux

 # Debugging
  If you find yourself wondering why stuff is not working the way you expect: